oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 access tokens, see (#open_redirector_on_client).

 Clients MUST prevent Cross-Site Request Forgery (CSRF).
-In this context, CSRF refers to redirections to the redirection endpoint that do not originate at the authorization server, but a malicious third party (see Section 4.4.1.8. of [@RFC6819] for details).
+In this context, CSRF refers to requests to the redirection endpoint that do not originate at the authorization server, but a malicious third party (see Section 4.4.1.8. of [@RFC6819] for details).
 One-time use CSRF tokens carried in the `state` parameter that are securely bound